Woman accused of forcing sick tribal icon to dance skips meeting official | Entertainment

 However, what she had written in her response is not known.

 A similar notice was also served on Rajeev Hial, the attendant of Pujari.
-Appearing before the official, Hilal said he has no role in the entire episode.
+Appearing before the official, Hilal claimed he has no role in the entire episode.

-The August 29 incident came to light after a video, in which the 70-year-old woman was seen dancing in the ICU of a government hospital where she was admitted with kidney ailments, went viral.
+The August 29 incident came to light after a video, in which the 70-year-old woman was seen dancing in the ICU of a government hospital where she was admitted with kidney ailments, went viral on social media.
 Behera was also seen dancing with her.
 PTI could not independently verify the authenticity of the footage.

 Pujari, who was awarded the Padma Sri in 2019 for promoting organic farming and preserving over 100 varieties of indigenous seeds of different crops including paddy, was admitted to SCB Medical College and Hospital in Cuttack with kidney problems.

-The incident sparked a row with the Paraja tribe, to which Kamala belongs, and the Bhumia tribe, condemning the incident and demanding action against the culprit.
+The incident sparked a row with the Paraja tribe, to which Kamala belongs, and the Bhumia tribe, condemning the incident and demanding action against Behera.
 Tribal outfits had threatened to hit the streets if no action was taken by the government on the issue.

 Meanwhile, the hospital also investigated the matter and found that its employees including nurses and doctors were not involved in the incident.
 They even did not know about it till the video went viral.

-The hospital’s probe panel headed by the medicine department head, Prof Jayant Panda, observed in its report that Pujari was kept in a special cabin.
+The hospital's probe panel, headed by the medicine department head Professor Jayant Panda, observed in its report that Pujari was kept in a special cabin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)